-The EBEAM project, jointly funded by JISC and the University of Huddersfield from 1st September 2011, will evaluate the impact of e-assessment and feedback on student satisfaction, retention, progression and attainment as well as on institutional efficiency.
+The JISC EBEAM PROJECT (Link to Project blog), jointly funded by JISC and the University of Huddersfield from 1st September 2011, will evaluate the impact of e-assessment and feedback on student satisfaction, retention, progression and attainment as well as on institutional efficiency.
 It will share recommendations for achieving high quality assessment processes, staff development, student support, sustainability, scalability and curriculum development.

 Evaluating academics' use of iPads - led by Olaojo Aiyegbayo, Teaching and Learning Institute